 Remanufactured toner is often cheaper than new cartridges, and it usually performs just as well.
 However, always be sure to ask what standards a third-party reseller uses to guarantee quality.
 Many will test according to ISO standards, but some have other quality control specs.

 Finally, recycling toner is legal, but offices which have entered service agreements with a manufacturer should read their agreements.
 It is entirely legal for manufacturers to purchase empty toner cartridges, and for businesses to sell remanufactured toner.
 It may still constitute a contract violation if offices sell or recycle their cartridges at third-party remanufacturers while their service agreement specifically prohibits it.

 Toner may not be biodegradable, but it is absolutely recyclable.
 Toner is produced in a resource-intensive process, and the cartridges are built to last centuries.

 It’s easy to get started recycling toner.
 Many remanufactured cartridges offer the same quality as original cartridges but at a fraction of the cost.
 Recycling toner cartridges are also a great way to reduce your office’s environmental footprint.
-Get started today to experience the benefits of recycling toner.

 Director of Marketing & Inbound Business Development